-In accordance with Policy 7:70, administrators may excuse students for up to 9 days annually (includes single periods).
-Excused absences, pre-arranged absences (excluding allowable college and job-shadowing absences), unexcused absences, etc., are all included in the 9 days.
-Written notification will be mailed to the parents after the 7th absence.
-Medical verification is then due on the 10th absence day.
-Situations not included within the 9 days are as follows: medically-verified absences, religious holidays, or a death in the immediate family.
+In accordance with Policy 7:70, administrators may excuse students for up to 14 days annually which will be divided into 7 days per semester (includes single periods).
+Excused absences, pre-arranged absences (excluding allowable college and job-shadowing absences), unexcused absences, etc., are all included in the 14 days.
+Written notification will be mailed to the parents after the 6th absence each semester.
+Medical verification is then due on the 8th absence day each semester.
+Situations not included within the days are as follows: medically-verified absences, religious holidays, or a death in the immediate family.